Dysplastic Cerebellar Gangliocytoma

 - Autosomal dominant inheritance of PTEN mutation

-- Hamartomas of skin, GI and GU tracts, mucosa, eye, and CNS
+- Hamartomas of skin, gastrointestinal and genitourinary tracts, mucosa, eye, and central nervous system

 - Increased risk of mucocutaneous tumors, thyroid adenomas, fibrocystic breast disease, and polyps